-Gram-positive cocci include Staphylococcus (catalase positive) which grows clusters and Streptococcus (catalase negative) which grows in chains.
-The staphylococci are further subdivided into coagulase positive (S. aureus) and coagulase negative (S. epidermidis and S. saprophyticus) species.
-Streptococcus bacteria are divided into: Strep. pyogenes (Group A), Strep. agalactiae (Group B), Enterococci (Group D), Strep viridans, and Strep pneumonia.
+Gram-positive cocci include Staphylococcus (catalase-positive), which grows clusters and Streptococcus (catalase-negative), which grows in chains.
+The staphylococci further subdivide into coagulase-positive (S. aureus) and coagulase-negative (S. epidermidis and S. saprophyticus) species.
+Streptococcus bacteria subdivide into Strep. pyogenes (Group A), Strep. agalactiae (Group B), enterococci (Group D), Strep viridans, and Strep pneumonia.

-Gram-positive bacilli (rods) are divided their ability to produce spores.
+Gram-positive bacilli (rods) subdivide according to their ability to produce spores.
 Bacillus and Clostridia are spore-forming rods while Listeria and Corynebacterium are not.
 Spore-forming rods that produce spores can survive in environments for many years.
-Also, the ranching filament rods encompass Nocardia and actinomyces.
+Also, the branching filament rods encompass Nocardia and actinomyces.

 Gram-positive organisms have a thicker peptidoglycan cell wall compared with gram-negative bacteria.
-It is a 20-80nm thick polymer while the peptidoglycan layer of the gram-negative cell wall is 2 to 3nm thick and covered with an outer lipid bilayer membrane.
+It is a 20 to 80 nm thick polymer while the peptidoglycan layer of the gram-negative cell wall is 2 to 3 nm thick and covered with an outer lipid bilayer membrane.

-Staphylococcus aereus is a gram-positive, catalase positive, coagulase positive cocci in clusters.
-S. aureus can cause inflammatory diseases including skin infections, pneumonia, endocarditis, septic arthritis, osteomyelitis, and abscesses.
-S aureus can also cause toxic shock syndrome (TSST-1), scalded skin syndrome (exfoliative toxin, and food poisoning (enterotoxin).
+Staphylococcus aureus is a gram-positive, catalase-positive, coagulase-positive cocci in clusters.
+S. aureus can cause inflammatory diseases, including skin infections, pneumonia, endocarditis, septic arthritis, osteomyelitis, and abscesses.
+S. aureus can also cause toxic shock syndrome (TSST-1), scalded skin syndrome (exfoliative toxin, and food poisoning (enterotoxin).

-Staphylococcus epidermidis is a gram-positive, catalase positive, coagulase negative cocci in cluster.
-Novobiocin sensitive.
+Staphylococcus epidermidis is a gram-positive, catalase-positive, coagulase-negative cocci in clusters and is novobiocin sensitive.
 S. epidermidis commonly infects prosthetic devices and IV catheters producing biofilms.
 Staphylococcus saprophyticus is novobiocin resistant and is a normal flora of the genital tract and perineum.
-S. saprophyticus accounts for the second most common cause of uncomplicated UTI.
+S. saprophyticus accounts for the second most common cause of uncomplicated urinary tract infection (UTI).

-Streptococcus pneumoniae is a gram-positive, encapsulated, lancet-shaped diplococci most commonly causing otitis media, pneumonia, sinusitis, and meningitis.
-Streptococcus viridans consist of Strep. mutans and Strep mitis found in normal flora of the oropharynx commonly causing dental carries and subacute bacterial endocarditis (Strep. sanguinis).
+Streptococcus pneumoniae is a gram-positive, encapsulated, lancet-shaped diplococci, most commonly causing otitis media, pneumonia, sinusitis, and meningitis.
+Streptococcus viridans consist of Strep. mutans and Strep mitis found in the normal flora of the oropharynx commonly that cause dental carries and subacute bacterial endocarditis (Strep. sanguinis).

 Streptococcus pyogenes is a gram-positive group A cocci which can cause pyogenic infections (pharyngitis, cellulitis, impetigo, erysipelas), toxigenic infections (scarlet fever, necrotizing fasciitis), and immunologic infections (glomerulonephritis and rheumatic fever).
 ASO titer detects S. pyogenes infections.

-Streptococcus agalactiae is a gram-positive group B cocci which colonize the vagina and is found mainly in babies.
-Pregnant women need to be screened with GBS at 35-37 weeks of gestation.
+Streptococcus agalactiae is a gram-positive group B cocci that colonize the vagina and is found mainly in babies.
+Pregnant women need screening for Group-B Strep (GBS) at 35 to 37 weeks of gestation.

 Enterococci is a gram-positive group D cocci found mainly in the colonic flora and can cause biliary tract infections and UTIs.
 Vancomycin-resistant enterococci (VRE) are an important cause of nosocomial infections.

-Clostridia is a gram-positive spore-forming rod consisting C tetani, C botulinum, C perfringes, and C difficile.
-C difficile is often secondary to antibiotic use (clindamycin/ampicillin), PPI use, and recent hospitalization.
+Clostridia is a gram-positive spore-forming rod consisting of C. tetani, C. botulinum, C. perfringens, and C. difficile.
+C. difficile is often secondary to antibiotic use (clindamycin/ampicillin), PPI use, and recent hospitalization.
 Treatment involves primarily with oral vancomycin.

 Bacillus anthracis is a gram-positive spore-forming rod that produces anthrax toxin resulting in an ulcer with a black eschar.
 Bacillus cereus is a gram-positive rod that can be acquired from spores surviving under-cooked or reheated rice.
 Symptoms include nausea, vomiting, and watery non-bloody diarrhea.

-Corynebacterium diphtheria is a gram-positive club-shaped rod which can cause pseudomembranous pharyngitis, myocarditis, and arrhythmias.
+Corynebacterium diphtheria is a gram-positive club-shaped rod that can cause pseudomembranous pharyngitis, myocarditis, and arrhythmias.
 Toxoid vaccines prevent diphtheria.

 It is important to identify patients with sepsis and order necessary blood cultures and labs.